 Our internship program begins with a structured 3-week training orientation, with the focus of acquainting interns with UBC’s service delivery model, policies and procedures of the Counselling Services, expectations of the internship, and the development of intern goals.
 In collaboration with staff and supervisors, interns identify initial strengths and growing edges.
 As the internship unfolds, new goals are set and interns assume increasing levels of responsibility and autonomy.

 We expect that interns will make developmental transitions throughout the program including enhancing confidence in their skills, consolidating their professional identity, and increasing their ability to function autonomously.
-By the end of the internship, interns are prepared for entry-level practice and commonly achieve employment as practitioners in independent practice or community mental health center or a health maintenance organization, as staff members in university/college counselling centers, and as adjunct/faculty members in academic departments.
+By the end of the internship, interns are prepared for entry-level practice and commonly achieve employment as practitioners in independent practice or community mental health center or a health maintenance organization, medical contexts, as staff members in university/college counselling centers, and as adjunct/faculty members in academic departments.

 The goal of our Internship Program at Counselling Services is to provide a training environment that will prepare interns to become competent and versatile generalists in the practice of professional psychology.
 The Pre-doctoral Internship at the University of British Columbia has six overarching goals, which reflect our training philosophy.
 They are: (1) To facilitate clinical competence in assessment and case conceptualization; (2) To develop effective clinical intervention skills, and demonstrate these skills with a variety of presenting concerns and in different modalities (e.g., individual and group counselling); (3) To enhance awareness and knowledge of cultural and individual diversity, and integrate this understanding into all forms of service delivery; (4) To develop knowledge and skill in consultation and collaborative stepped care; (5) To acquire skills in providing supervision to practicum counsellors; and (6) To facilitate the acquisition of skills and competencies in self-awareness/reflective practice, professional behaviour, and professional identity development.